Board Officer Succession Planning

 Role of officers

-An officer is a board member with extra duties.
-Most state laws require certain officers within each board.
+The role of officer is separate and apart from the role of board member, with different responsibilities.
+Most state laws require certain officers on each board.
 These roles are defined in the bylaws.
-The following positions are common in boards.
+The following positions are common:

-- Vice chair.
-The vice chair fills in when the chair is not able to carry out the duties.
+- Vice-Chair.
+The vice-chair fills in when the chair is not able to carry out the duties.
+BoardSource recommends boards refrain from electing vice-chairs who do not want to ascend to the chair role.
 Some boards also have a chair-elect who is a chair-in-waiting.
-This position provides for automatic succession when the term of the chair is up.
+This position provides for expected succession when the term of the chair is up.

 Electing officers